appuio/terraform-openshift4-exoscale/README.md

 * configure additional affinity group IDs which are configured on all master, infra, storage, and worker VMs This allows users to configure pre-existing affinity groups (e.g. for Exoscale dedicated VM hosts) for the cluster
 * specify the cluster's id, name (optional), Exoscale region, base domain, SSH key, RHCOS template, and Ignition API CA.
+* enable PROXY protocol on the LBs for the ingress router.
 * specify a bootstrap S3 bucket (required only to provision the boostrap node)
 * specify an Exoscale API key and secret for Floaty
 * specify the username for the APPUiO hieradata Git repository (see next sections for details).